 Jamie Penrod on care, energy, and asking the tough questions

-When you ask Jamie Penrod about her students, her face lights up.
+When you ask Jamie Penrod, instructional assistant professor, about her students, her face lights up.
 “We get the cream of the crop,” she says.
 “MCN students are very competitive, intelligent, good test takers, and—most importantly—eager to learn.
 They’re just such a fantastic group to work with.”

 Jamie’s teaching interests center around caring attributes in nurses.
 She’s interested in students’ perceptions of mental illness, working to dispel their stereotypes and provide them with the tools necessary for providing quality care.

 “One of the coolest things about working here is that everyone’s goal is for better patient care in a broken health care system,” she says.
 This is the heart of Jamie’s work here at MCN: she acknowledges the challenges in the system of health care, and she works to give her students the tools necessary to create real, lasting change.

 Asking the tough questions

 One way Jamie does this is by encouraging her students to ask questions and think outside the box.
 She tells them, “Not so long ago, textbooks said that being queer was a mental illness.
 Years later, this was removed.
 I want you to be embracing and caring for vulnerable populations before the textbooks change because how a nurse sees people instead of labels is critical.”

 She reminds them of the power structures behind nursing research, too, and she encourages students to think critically about what they read.
 For example, when a new medication comes out, who sponsored the research for the medication?
 Who profits from this medication?
 How long as it been available?
 Have they been able to assess long-term effects?